 It all gets topped off with a cheesy mayo mixture.
 It doesn’t look like much in the raw state, but it’s really scrumptious after it has baked.
 Kind of like your favorite hot cheesy dip.
 The recipe calls for a good amount of fresh dill to be blended in with the topping and although I forgot to pick some up, I recommend you add it.
 I used assorted herbs instead.

-- I un-baked pie crust
+- 1 sheet pie crust dough, unbaked

 - Put the tomato slices in a colander and sprinkle with salt.
 Set aside to drain for 30 minutes.
 Blot the surface well with paper towels afterwards.